Anchor Bible Series: Anchor Bible Dictionary

 The Anchor Bible Dictionary contains more than 6,000 entries from 800 international scholars.
 It has illustrations and line-art throughout, and is also available for download from Logos Bible Software or Accordance Bible Software.
 The "Dictionary" includes articles on the Dead Sea Scrolls, early Jewish-Christian relations, the historical Jesus, sociological and literary methods of biblical criticism, feminist hermeneutics, and numerous entries on archaeological sites, as well as bibliographies with citations listed individually at the end of each article.

 Anchor Bible Reference Library

 The Anchor Bible Reference Library is an open-ended series composed of more than thirty separate volumes with information about anthropology, archaeology, ecology, geography, history, languages, literature, philosophy, religions, and theology, among others.

 Works in the Anchor Yale Bible Commentary series

-As of 2021, the Anchor Yale Bible Commentary series include the following volumes (NB: the volumes are arranged by their assigned series number, which differs at points from the standard canonical orders):
+As of 2025, the Anchor Yale Bible Commentary series consists of the following volumes (arranged by their assigned series number, which differs at points from the standard canonical orders):